 A glass roof is more expensive than polycarbonate, and lets in more sunlight.
 This might not be as desirable on bright and sunny days.
 However, it does provide better insulation with double glazing, and you can get tinted glass to filter out the sunlight.
 It is also great at blocking out noise from the outside, and does not need replacing very often.

 At worst, you might need to replace a few panes once in a while, if they break or crack.
 The replacement conservatory roof cost for a polycarbonate lean-to roof that is 3000mm x 3500mm would be around £2,355 to £2,705 approximately.
 If you are looking for a replacement conservatory roof cost for a similarly sized glass roof, it would be around £2,610 to £3,175 approximately.

 A solid roof lasts the longest, and provides the best insulation.
 It is more secure and private as well.
 For all these qualities, you obviously pay a higher price!
-A replacement conservatory roof cost for a solid or tiled roof varies greatly with material, and how many roof windows you want.
+There are many companies that offer a variety of replacement conservatory roof costs for a solid or tiled roof varies greatly with material, and how many roof windows you want.

 On an average, you can expect to spend at least £4,000 for a small conservatory.
 If you have a larger conservatory, the replacement conservatory roof cost can go up to £6,000 minimum.

 The tiles you use affect the replacement conservatory roof cost as well, along with other factors.
 If you want concrete tiles, they cost about £12 to £22 per square metre.
 Clay tiles are priced around £28 to £40 per square metre.

 Slate tiles, which are considered the most durable, can cost up to £70 per square metre.